 The proposed research approach presents several challenges concerning research sources.
-Firstly, the task of identifying primary sources authored by young people not found in organized archives poses a a central challenge for our research.
+Firstly, the task of identifying primary sources authored by young people not found in organized archives poses a central challenge for our research.
 Certain materials may never have made their way into archives, and others may not have been preserved at all.
-Secondly, collecting these sources during the research period may introduce bias in the representation of different sources and time periods.
+Secondly, collecting these sources during the research period may introduce bias in representing different sources and time periods.
 Thirdly, the use of interviews, while constituting a peripheral rather than a central aspect of this research, presents two significant challenges: methodological limitations of oral history and the requisite methodological caution, as well as the difficulty in locating an adequate number of interviewees for each of the decades under investigation.

 Considering these potential pitfalls, we will make an effort to search for references to private collections in school and youth movement archives.
-This effort will entail tracing key individuals that may have access to primary sources and serve as potential interviewees.
+This effort will entail tracing key individuals who may have access to primary sources and serve as potential interviewees.
 Some of these key individuals have already been identified, and the process of broadening our accessibility networks is already underway.
 Further, we plan to locate people and sources through online social networks within relevant communities.
-Our preliminary sources (detailed below) exhibit well-founded perspectives and youths’ active involvement in a wide range of topics significant within Israeli society, to ensure addressing the danger of bias.
+Our preliminary sources (detailed below) exhibit well-founded perspectives and youths’ active involvement in a wide range of topics significant within Israeli society to ensure addressing the danger of bias.

 Preliminary Results

-As part of the feasibility study for the proposed research, we examined the archives of major cities, notably Jerusalem, Tel Aviv, and Haifa covering our study period.
+As part of the feasibility study for the proposed research, we examined the archives of major cities, notably Jerusalem, Tel Aviv, and Haifa, covering our study period.
 Our focus was primarily on the departments of culture, education, and youth, with the aim of mapping the municipal activities within these domains and discerning the perspectives of city leaders as documented in the minutes of relevant committees.
-A preliminary review of these documents revealed two themes common to all three cities: a concerted effort to establish and maintain extensive initiatives aimed at engaging youth in informal settings (mainly to prevent loitering and vandalism), and the development of urban mechanisms of civic involvement and supervised civic leadership (such as municipal student councils, movements such as 'Youth for Youth' and the recruitment of young instructors, among other endeavors).
+A preliminary review of these documents revealed two themes common to all three cities.
+Firstly, a concerted effort to establish and maintain extensive initiatives aimed at engaging youth in informal settings (mainly to prevent loitering and vandalism).
+Secondly, the development of urban mechanisms of civic involvement and supervised civic leadership (such as municipal student councils, movements such as “Youth for Youth,” and the recruitment of young instructors, among other endeavors).
 While we have made significant progress in analyzing the archival records of these cities, further research needs to be conducted analyzing the municipal archives in other cities.

 We also conducted an initial review of the archives of two major political movements, the Labor Party archive at Beit Berel and the Jabotinsky Institute archive.
 Our examination of protocols dating from the 1970s and early 1980s reveals a notable concern in both archives centered on high school students' apparent avoidance of party structures, prompting efforts to engage this age group through their respective youth movements.
-This preliminary examination indicates an educational approach with a strong emphasis on harnessing youth involvement.
+This preliminary examination indicates an educational approach that strongly emphasizes harnessing youth involvement.
 Both movements expressed a desire to integrate young individuals into existing frameworks, primarily through recreational activities such as sports, excursions, and cultural events.